You know those loyal few people who are in the front row every time you perform?

 You can break someone out of their drab life as an assistant sales rep for a manufacturing company.
 You might be the coolest thing that ever happened to a teenager going through an unpopular phase.
 You can give them a mission!

-If they're a fan of your music, invite them over for pizza to spend a night doing a mailing to colleges.
+If they’re a fan of your music, invite them over for pizza to spend a night doing a mailing to colleges.
 Go hit the town together, putting concert flyers on telephone poles.
 Have them drive a van full of friends to your gig an hour away.
-Have the guts to ask that “email fan” if she'd be into going through the Indie Contact Bible and sending your presskit to 20 magazines a week.
+Have the guts to ask that “email fan” if she’d be into going through a list of media outlets and sending your presskit to 20 magazines a week.

 Soon you can send them out on their own, to spread the gospel message of your amazing music, one promo project at a time.
-Eventually, as you grow, these people can be the head of “street teams” of 20 people in a city that go promote you like mad each time you have a concert or a new CD.
+Eventually, as you grow, these people can be the head of “street teams” of 20 people in a city that go promote you like mad each time you have a concert there.

 Don’t forget that to most people, the music business is pure magic.
 It’s glitter and fame and fantastically romantic.
 Working with you might be the closest they get to that magical world of music.
 Give someone the chance to be on the inside circle.
 Put ’em to work.